MrJasonBear/Particlepacking/README.md

 The project is completed with Random Forrest using both classification and regression.

-Data for this project was generated via the code described under Webb et al., (https://www.sciencedirect.com/science/article/abs/pii/S0032591006001987?via%3Dihub).
+Data for this project was generated via the code described under Webb et al., [Webb et al.](https://www.sciencedirect.com/science/article/abs/pii/S0032591006001987?via%3Dihub).

 ### Built With